 Effective October 31, 2013, the Company entered into an amendment agreement (the Note Amendment) with the Buyers.
 The Note Amendment eliminated certain features of the Notes that would otherwise result in substantial accounting charges to the Company.
-Prior to the Note Amendment, if an event of default existed under the Notes, the Buyers would have been entitled to redeem \$3,400,000 in aggregate principal and interest of the Notes for a redemption price equal to the greater of125% of (x) the deemed value of the shares of common stock underlying the Note (the Intrinsic Value) and (y) the outstanding principal and unpaid interest under the Notes (the Base Value).
+Prior to the Note Amendment, if an event of default existed under the Notes, the Buyers would have been entitled to redeem \$3,400,000 in aggregate principal and interest of the Notes for a redemption price equal to the greater of 125% of (x) the deemed value of the shares of common stock underlying the Note (the Intrinsic Value) and (y) the outstanding principal and unpaid interest under the Notes (the Base Value).
 The Note Amendment reduced and fixed the event of default redemption price by eliminating the Intrinsic Value calculation and modifying the Base Value calculation and interest rate to more accurately make-whole the holders of the Notes from the loss of interest from an early redemption of the Notes and the decreased value of the Notes without such Intrinsic Value rights.
-As revised, the event of default redemption amount is calculated as the sum of the Conversion Amount (as defined in the Notes) to be redeemed, plus a make-whole amount equal to the amount of any interest that, but for any redemption of the Notes on such given date, would have accured with respect to the Conversion Amount being redeemed under the Notes at the interest rate then in effect for the period from such given date through October 31, 2023, the amended maturity date of the Notes, discounted to the present value of such interest using a discount rate of 2.5% per annum.
-As a result, the fixed value of the event of default redemption price was approximately \$10,900,000 at the time of the Note Amendment.
-As a result of Note conversions during the third fiscal quarter, the value of the event of default redemption price was approximately \$2,800,000 as of January 31, 2014.
-In addition, the interest rate of the Notes was amended to 15% per annum, subject to increase to 25% per annum if an
+As revised, the event of default redemption amount is calculated as the sum of the Conversion Amount (as defined in the Notes) to be redeemed, plus a make-whole amount equal to the amount of any interest that, but for any redemption of the Notes on such given date, would have accured with respect to the Conversion Amount being redeemed under the Notes at the interest rate to for the period from such given date through October 31, 2023, the amended maturity date of the Notes, 10,900,000 at the time of the Note Amendment.
+As a result of Note conversions during the trid value of the event of default redemption price was approximately \$2,800,000 as of January 31, 2014.
+In addition, the interest rate of the Notes was amended to 15% per annum, subject to increase to 25% per annum if an event of default ccurs and is continuing.